Sampling perspectives on sparse exchangeable graphs: Sampling defines exchangeable random graphs

-\begin{proof} To establish the claimed result, it obviously suffices to show that there is some $\W$ such that $\RLabel[s]{G_s} \equaldist \KEG_s$, where $(\KEG_s)_{s\in\NNReals}$ is a graphex process generated by $\W$.
+\begin{proof} To establish the claimed result, it obviously suffices to show that there is some $\W$ such that $\mathsf{Lbl}_{s}(G_s) \equaldist\KEG_s$, where $(\KEG_s)_{s\in\Reals_{+}}$ is a graphex process generated by $\W$.

-Let $r,s \in \NNReals$ be such that $r < s$.
+Let $r,s \in\Reals_{+}$ be such that $r < s$.
 Then

-The first equality follows by the observation that each vertex of $\RLabel[s]{G_s}$ has label in $[0,r)$ independently with probability $r/s$, so that $\RLabel[s]{G_s}$ restricted to $[0,r)^2$ has the same distribution as $\RLabel[r]{\samp[{r}/{s}]{G_s}}$.
+The first equality follows by the observation that each vertex of $\mathsf{Lbl}_{s}(G_s)$ has label in $[0,r)$ independently with probability $r/s$, so that $\mathsf{Lbl}_{s}(G_s)$ restricted to $[0,r)^2$ has the same distribution as $\mathsf{Lbl}_{r}(\mathsf{Smpl} ({G_s},r/{s}))$.
 The second equality is by hypothesis.

-Let $\xi$ be a point process with distribution defined by, for any bounded Borel sets $B_1, \dots, B_n \subseteq \NNReals^2$,
+Let $\xi$ be a point process with distribution defined by, for any bounded Borel sets $B_1, \dots, B_n \subseteq\Reals_{+}^2$,

-\cref{lim_well_def} makes it clear that the limiting distribution on the right side is well defined.
-Moreover, using the fact that the joint distribution is defined as counts of the random labeling point process, the consistency conditions necessary for $\lim_{s\to\infty}\{ \RLabel[s]{G_s}(B_1), \dots, \RLabel[s]{G_s}(B_n) \}$ to be counts with respect to some point process can easily be seen to be satisfied.
-By the Kolmogorov existence theorem for point processes (see \citep[][Theorem~9.2.X]{Daley:Vere-Jones:2003:v2}), this suffices to show that $\xi$ exists and has a well-defined distribution.
+Equation \eqref{lim_well_def} makes it clear that the limiting distribution on the right-hand side is well-defined.
+Moreover, using the fact that the joint distribution is defined as counts of the random labeling point process, the consistency conditions necessary for $\lim_{s\to\infty}\{ \mathsf{Lbl}_{s}(G_s)(B_1), \dots, \mathsf {Lbl}_{s}(G_s)(B_n) \}$ to be counts with respect to some point process can easily be seen to be satisfied.
+By the Kolmogorov existence theorem for point processes (see \cite{Daley:Vere-Jones:2003:v2}, Theorem~9.2.X), this suffices to show that $\xi$ exists and has a well-defined distribution.
 Also note that $\xi$ is purely atomic by construction.

-Observe that by \cref{lim_well_def} and the definition of $\xi$ it holds that, for all $r \in \NNReals$,
+Observe that by \eqref{lim_well_def} and the definition of $\xi$ it holds that, for all $r \in\Reals_{+}$,